Trump bars banks from buying Venezuela state bonds

 Under the executive order, the Treasury Department can still issue waivers to allow some bond transactions to proceed.

-On August 12, Trump told reporters that a military option in Venezuela is on the table.
+On August 11, Trump told reporters that military recourse in Venezuela is on the table.

 "We have many options for Venezuela.
 And by the way, I am not going to rule out a military option," he said.

-Venezuela is currently in crisis.
 Last month, Maduro's government held a vote to replace the opposition-controlled National Assembly with an entirely new legislature filled with his supporters.
 Social unrest and violent protests have left more than 120 dead.
-The economy is also spiraling out of control, with rampant inflation that has caused severe shortages of food and medicine for the nation's 30 million people.
+And the economy is spiraling out of control, with rampant inflation causing severe shortages of food and medicine for the nation's 30 million people.

 -- CNNMoney's Patrick Gillespie contributed to this report.